seanbyrne88/RustPlugins/src/RustNotifications/RustSlackClient/README.md

 # RustSlackClient

+# Note (Mod not being maintained)
+After talking with the mods at oxidemod.org, I'm not going to maintain or use this library.
+There is already a better one [here](http://oxidemod.org/plugins/slack.1952/) that my `RustNotifications` plugin will rely on.

+# Overview

 A slack client library for Rust using the [OxideMod](oxidemod.com) framework.
 This plugin was designed without the configuration in mind.
 The reason there are no configuration parameters on this plugin is to allow multiple configurations per plugin.

 # Prerequisites